The Elder Futhark Runes | Meaning & Symbolism | Quiz

 Hagall’s Aett

-The second aett is called “Hagall’s Aett,” and it is associated with the god Heimdall (also known as Hagal).
+The second aett is called “Hagall’s Aett,” and it is associated with the Aesir god Heimdall, who was also known as Hagal

 This aett contains the following runes: